WICG/attribution-reporting-api/README.md

 If there are multiple impressions that were clicked and lead to a single conversion, send conversion reports for all of them.

-To provide additional utility, the user-agent can choose to provide additional annotations to each of these reports, attributing credits for the conversion to them individually.
+To provide additional utility, the browser can choose to provide additional annotations to each of these reports, attributing credits for the conversion to them individually.
 Attribution models allow for more sophisticated, accurate conversion measurement.

 The default attribution model will be last-click attribution, giving the last-clicked impression for a given conversion event all of the credit.

-To remain flexible, the user-agent sends an `attribution-credit` of value 0 to 100 for all conversion reports associated with a single conversion event.
+To remain flexible, the browser sends an `attribution-credit` of value 0 to 100 for all conversion reports associated with a single conversion event.
 This represents the percent of attribution an impression received for a conversion.
 The sum of credits across a set of reports for one conversion event should equal 100.

 There are many possible alternatives to this, like providing a choice of rules-based attribution models.
 However, it